JigaoLuo/datafusion-site/content/blog/2025-07-07-user-defined-parquet-indexes.md

 3. Writes the index bytes to the file using the [`ArrowWriter`] API.
 3. Records index location by adding a key/value entry (`"distinct_index_offset" -> <offset>`) in the Parquet footer metadata.

-Note that it is important to use the [`ArrowWriter::write_all`] API to ensure that the offsets in the footer are correctly tracked.
+Note that it is important to use the [`ArrowWriter::write_all`] API to ensure that the offsets in the footer metadata are correctly tracked.

 [ArrowWriter]: https://docs.rs/parquet/latest/parquet/arrow/arrow_writer/struct.ArrowWriter.html
 [ArrowWriter::write_all]: https://docs.rs/parquet/latest/parquet/arrow/arrow_writer/struct.ArrowWriter.html#method.write_all